wan18005/learning-node-express/OVERVIEW.md

 error and data as parameters).
 Instead of waiting for this event to finish, JavaScript will execute the part that reads *more work here*.

+See our prior activity [JavaScript Promises](https://github.com/BYU-CS-260/promises) for a refresher on this concept.

 ## Web server

 Node has a built-in HTTP library that you can use to create a web server.